skyflowapi/skyflow-iOS/README.md

 The options parameter takes a `Skyflow.CollectOptions` object as shown below:

 - `additionalFields`: A `Skyflow.AdditionalFields` object - non-PCI records to insert into the vault alongside whatever's collected from the mounted elements.
 - `upsert`: An array of `Skyflow.UpsertOption` objects to support upsert while collecting data from Skyflow elements.
-Each option specifies the `tableName`, the `uniqueColumns` used to match existing records, and an optional `updateType` (`UpdateType.UPDATE` merges the new fields into the matched record, `UpdateType.REPLACE` replaces it).
+Each option specifies the `tableName`, the `uniqueColumns` used to match existing records, and an optional `updateType` (`UpdateType.UPDATE` merges the new fields into the matched record, `UpdateType.REPLACE` replaces it - see [Full-row overwrite with `.REPLACE`](#full-row-overwrite-with-replace) for a worked example).

 ```swift
 // Non-PCI records